CoachUX/Pattern_Library/README.md

-# Pattern_Library
+# Coach.com Pattern_Library
-Pattern Library Development

-## Starting of the Pattern Library Styles for Coach
+This repository contains only tested and approved patterns used on COach.com

+*Files in this repo*
+*Sketch Files for designs

+*Axure File for POC